PlexiBot/documentation/commands/admin/vckick.md

 # `+vckick` command
-This command allow you to kick a member from a voice channel.
+This command allows you to kick a member from a voice channel.
+That works by creating a voice channel called `voicekick`, moving the member to it and deleting it just after.

 ## Syntax
 ```